Skip advert

 Advertisement - Article continues below

-The Junior comes with either electric or mild-hybrid power, though it's yet to be confirmed whether the latter will make it to the UK.
-The sole electric version from launch – dubbed Junior Elettrica Veloce – has a single 277bhp motor driving the front wheels, which is much more than the motors offered in the Jeep Avenger or Peugeot E-2008.
+The Junior comes with either electric or mild-hybrid ‘Ibrida’ power, though the latter isn’t expected to arrive in the UK until mid-2025.
+The range-topping Junior Elettrica Veloce – has a single 277bhp motor driving the front wheels, which is much more than the motors offered in the Jeep Avenger or Peugeot E-2008.
 The result is a brisk 0-62mph time of just 5.9 seconds and a top speed of 124mph.

 For now, the Elettrica Veloce gets a modest 54kWh battery, which means it’s capable of up to 208 miles of range – that’s not particularly far, but a second electric model, known simply as Junior Elettrica, will later be introduced with a longer range that will come at the expense of some of the Junior’s power, as well as a mid-range Elettrica Speciale model.